 PUBLIC EVENT

-Data‑Centric Engineering (DCE) and AI are rapidly reshaping engineering practice.
+Data‑centric engineering (DCE) and AI are rapidly reshaping engineering practice.
 As industries move toward data‑driven operations, universities play a critical role in preparing graduates with the knowledge, skills and behaviours needed to lead this transformation.

 This report marks the first release from the Skills Observatory, a key function of the Academy’s National Engineering Skills Centre.
 The Skills Centre is a new centre of expertise that will upskill and reskill engineers at scale, responding to the UK’s chronic and growing shortfalls in engineering skills capacity.